codingsoo/nlp2rest/rule_extractor/README.md

 python -m nltk.downloader wordnet
 ```

-This project has been successfully tested with Python 3.9.
-It is recommended to use this version for optimal compatibility.
+This project has been thoroughly tested and validated with Python 3.9.
+For optimal compatibility, we highly recommend using this version.
+Additionally, we suggest using a virtual environment to ensure smooth operation and avoid potential conflicts among dependencies.

 ## Model training